-This meeting was adjourned at 9:50 p.m.
-Minutes of the Special Meeting of the Niagara Catholic D Approved on the May 23, 2017. vistrict School Board held on May 9, 2017.
-Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer
+Minutes of the Special Meeting of the Niagara Catholic District School Board held on May 9, 2017.

+Approved on the May 23, 2017.

+Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD BOARD MEETING MAY 23, 2017
-TOPIC: UNAPPROVED MINUTES OF THE COMMITTEE OF THE

-WHOLE MEETING OF MAY 9, 2017
+TOPIC:UNAPPROVED MINUTES OF THE COMMITTEE OF THE WHOLE MEETING OF MAY 9, 2017